Luca Cagnoni

-Luca Cagnoni (/kænˈjoʊni/ kan-YOHN-ee; born December 21, 2004) is a Canadian professional ice hockey defenceman for the San Jose Barracuda of the American Hockey League (AHL) while under contract to the San Jose Sharks of the National Hockey League (NHL).
+Luca Cagnoni (/kænˈjoʊni/ kan-YOHN-ee; born December 21, 2004) is a Canadian professional ice hockey defenceman for the San Jose Sharks of the National Hockey League (NHL).
 He was selected by the Sharks in the fourth round, with the 123rd overall pick, of the 2023 NHL entry draft.

 Playing career

 Junior

 Cagnoni joined the Portland Winterhawks of the Western Hockey League (WHL) in November 2020 after a 30-minute practice tryout while the team was on a road trip in Langley, British Columbia to play the Vancouver Giants.
 After the 30-minute drills, the team thought highly enough of him to take a chance on him and signed him.
 Cagnoni only played ten games with the Winterhawks in the 2020–21 season which had been cut short from 68 games to 24 due to the ongoing COVID-19 pandemic.
 Cagnoni played a total of four seasons for the Winterhawks.
 The 2023–24 season was Cagnoni's fourth and final season in Portland.
 He notched 18 goals and 72 assists to become the first WHL defenceman in 30 years to score 90 points which was last achieved in the 1992–93 season by Shane Peacock.